Monday, June 22, 2026

 Mockup.
 Pillow sham design.

-I decided that a pillow sham design would be the easiest.
-No need for closures like zippers or buttons.
-I have two pillow shams on my bed as examples.
+I decided a pillow sham design would be the easiest - no need for closures like zippers or buttons.
+I used the pillow shams on my bed as examples.

 Slipcovers.